Class of 1981

 Kerry Meyer, MSN’81, is a nurse practitioner at the University of Washington's neighborhood clinic in Issaquah (2017).

-Catherine Gamble Mezmar, MSN’81, is the nurse executive-director of nurses for the Veterans Health Administration, Texas Valley Coastal Bend facilities.
-Her husband, Michael Mezmar, MSN’81, is mayor pro-tem and was reelected to his fourth term in 2018 as commissioner of Harlingen, Texas.
+Catherine Gamble Mezmar, MSN’81, is the executive-director of nurses for the Veterans Health Administration, Texas Valley Coastal Bend facilities.
+She is married to Michael Mezmar, MSN’81.

 Anne Atkinson Moore, BSN’76, MSN’81, is director of medical affairs, women's health at Mayne Pharma.
 She had been senior medical science liaison for AMAG Pharmaceuticals, and Mid-Atlantic liaison with national thought leaders and various health care professionals (2020).

-Jim Pace, MSN’81, MDiv’88, became dean of nursing and health sciences at Valdosta State University in Georgia in June 2020, and was interviewed for the fall issue of FAANP Forum .
-He had been New York University College of Nursing’s senior associate dean for academic programs.
+Jim Pace, MSN’81, MDiv’88, was named dean of nursing and health sciences at Valdosta State University in Georgia in June 2020, and was interviewed for the fall issue of FAANP Forum .
+He had served as New York University College of Nursing’s senior associate dean for academic programs.

 Florence Roberts, MSN’81 , of Dahlonega, Georgia, passed away July 19, 2020.